*** Simple Kingdom: Word and Spirit

 Introduction

-Having been raised in a home where there was no religion, all this Christianity stuff was totally new to me.
-So I began reading books, lots of books, seeking answers to my questions.
-But the more books I read, the more questions I had, and the less certain I began to feel about the place the Bible should have in my new found life.
+Having been raised in a home where there was no religion, this thing called Christianity was completely new to me.
+So I started reading books, lots of books, seeking answers to my questions.
+But the more books I read, the more questions I had, and more confused I became about the place the Bible should have in my new found life.

-I was certain however of one thing: I had personally encountered the living God.
+I was sure of one thing however, that I had personally encountered the living God.
 My conversion experience had been powerful and very dramatic.
 I had seen Jesus hanging on the cross, and I knew from my vision that he had died for my sins, and that I now had eternal life.
-Yet here I was, still living in a world where science says there is no God, in a universe that doesn't care, made of atoms.
+Yet here I was, still living in a material world where science says there is no God, in a universe that doesn't care, made of atoms.
 A universe where I often still felt alone.

-Yet I wasn't alone, for it seemed like God was speaking to me.
-For example, as I began reading through the Bible, certain verses seemed to stand out, as if they had been written just for me.
+Yet I wasn't alone, for it often seemed like God was speaking to me.
+For example, as I started reading through the Bible, certain verses seemed to stand out as if they had been written specifically for me.
 But that's crazy, right?
-After all, the Bible was written more than two thousand years ago, so it's kind of far out to imagine that any of it was written specifically for me, who is just one of the billions and billions of people who have read it.
+After all, the Bible was written more than two thousand years ago, so it's ridiculous to think that any of it was written just for me, who is just one of the billions of people who have read the Bible over the centuries.
 And yet those verses had almost jumped off the page in demanding my personal attention.
-Could that really be God speaking to me?
+Could this really be God speaking to me?
 How can I know for sure?

 I also sometimes seemed to be hearing God telling me to do certain things, like talk to a particular person, take a certain bus, or (yikes!) move out of my parents' home.
-It wasn't really an audible voice, and sometimes I couldn't even remember the exact words that I had heard.
-But the meaning or intent was usually clear, though not always—sometimes it seemed more like a puzzle I had to figure out.
+It wasn't an audible voice though, and sometimes I couldn't even remember the exact words I had heard.
+But the meaning and intent was usually clear, though not always—sometimes the words seemed more like a puzzle I had to figure out.

-As I started reading through the Bible I came across many examples of God speaking to people in various ways.
+As I began reading through the Bible as a new Christian, I soon came across many examples of God speaking to people in various ways.
 But does God still speak to us like this today?
-The Evangelical church I had started attending had a cessationist position on this issue, saying that while God can still speak this way today, he usually doesn't.
+The church I had started attending had a cessationist position on this issue, saying that while God can still speak this way today, he usually doesn't.
 Why not?
 The answer, I was told, is that now that we have the Bible, we no longer need the kind of direct revelation God's people had during Biblical times.
-Intellectually this made sense to me, and for a time I became a cessationist and discounted anything Charismatic or Pentecostal.
-Yet I would still sometimes seem to hear God's voice, or have a dream, or see a vision, or experience some kind of revelation.
-How could I tell whether these are real or just figments of my imagination?
-And worse, what if they're demonically inspired?
-These kinds of questions worried me as a new Christian.
+Intellectually this made sense to me, and for a time I became a cessationist and discounted anything miraculous.
+Yet I would still sometimes seem to hear a voice, or have a dream, or see a vision, or experience some other kind of revelation.
+How could I tell whether these experiences were real or simply figments of my imagination?
+And what if they originated from the Devil and not from God?
+Such questions worried me sometimes as a new Christian.

 ==EOF==